 2. Identify the requirements of basic forms of qualified pension plans enabling clients to compare and contrast such plans.

-3. Determine the requirements of defined contribution and defined benefit retirement plans and specify the types of defined contribution plans noting their impact on retirement benefits.
+3. Determine the requirements of defined contribution and defined benefit retirement plans and specify the types of defined contribution plans recognizing their impact on retirement benefits.

-4. Identify the differences between self-employed plans and qualified plans from other business types and owners noting key choice of entity factors.
+4. Identify the differences between self-employed plans and qualified plans from other business types and owners citing key choice of entity factors.

-5. Specify the requirements of IRAs, SEPs, and SIMPLEs, and recognize tax-free Roth IRA distributions noting strategies to maximize plan benefits.
+5. Specify the requirements of IRAs, SEPs, and SIMPLEs, and recognize tax-free Roth IRA distributions listing strategies to maximize plan benefits.